GPUOpen-Effects/FidelityFX-FSR2/README.md

 The compute luminance pyramid stage has two responsibilities:

 1. To produce a lower resolution version of the input color's luminance.
 This is used by shading change detection in the accumulation pass.
-2. To produce a 1x1 exposure texture which is optionally used by the exposure calculations of the [Adjust input color](#adjust-input-color) stage to apply tonemapping, and the [Reproject & Accumulate](#project-and-accumulate) stage for reversing local tonemapping ahead of producing an ouput from FSR2.
+2. To produce a 1x1 exposure texture which is optionally used by the exposure calculations of the [Adjust input color](#adjust-input-color) stage to apply tonemapping, and the [Reproject & Accumulate](#project-and-accumulate) stage for reversing local tonemapping ahead of producing an output from FSR2.

 ### Resource inputs